Shrimp Scampi Pasta Recipe (VIDEO)

-How to Trim Asparagus:
+How to Trim Asparagus

 Asparagus ends are fibrous and must be removed before cooking.
 The fastest way is by snapping off the ends and wherever they snap is where the fibrous part ends.
 You can also use a vegetable peeler to remove fibrous ends.

-How to Make Shrimp Scampi Pasta:
+How to Make Shrimp Scampi Pasta

-- Combine – Turn off the heat, return pasta and asparagus to the pan and toss to combine.
+- Combine – Turn off the heat, return pasta and asparagus to the pan, and toss to combine.
 Serve with grated parmesan.

 - Spaghetti and Meatballs

-Garlic Butter Shrimp Scampi Pasta with Asparagus
+Garlic Butter Shrimp Scampi Pasta Recipe

 - 1/2 lb spaghetti

-- 1 lb asparagus, trimmed and cut into 2" pieces
+- 1 lb asparagus, trimmed and cut into 2″ pieces

 - 3 Tbsp unsalted butter, divided

 - 4 cloves garlic, minced (about 1 1/2 Tbsp)